ibm-cloud-docs/EventStreams/responsibilities.md

 |Failover  |    |Deciding when to failover and failover applications |
 |Failback  | Reconfiguring mirroring |Developing and executing failback plan.
 Coordinating with {{site.data.keyword.IBM_notm}} to reconfigure mirroring. |
 {: caption="Table 6.
 Responsibilities for mirroring" caption-side="top"}

+## Support of client-side libraries
+{: #support_client_libraries}

+{{site.data.keyword.IBM_notm}} does not own Kafka client-side libraries and cannot commit to provide fixes in case issues are found in them.
+Client-side libraries include the official Apache Kafka clients (Consumer, Producer, Connect and Streams) as well as third party clients, libraries/tools and connectors.

+As an active member of the Kafka community, {{site.data.keyword.IBM_notm}} will work, on a best effort basis, with communities owning clients-side libraries to help develop and release fixes for critical issues.